Integrating an Existing Project

 - Set

-- Add a class variable to your
+RedwoodIdtoproxy - Add a class variable to your

-) - Create a Data Asset that inherits from
+AGameState(Base)class with the nameDataof typeUSTRUCT(following the other notes above aboutURedwoodSyncComponent) - Create a Data Asset that inherits from

 - Set Redwood Type Id to

-In Project Settings > Game > Asset Manager you will need to add three elements to the Primary Asset Types to Scan
+In Project Settings > Game > Asset Manager you will need to add three elements to the Primary Asset Types to Scan:

 - Game modes